Mandatory DNA Training FAQs

 POST Identification (PID) number required for on-line registration.

-No time limit for completing the course.
+There is no time limit for completing the course.
 You may stop at any time while taking the course.
 When you return, you can begin again where you left off.
 You will not be required to start over.
+If you do stop mid-course, please make note of the user name with which you registered.
+If you register again with a different user name, you may not receive credit for the course.

 POST compiles reports from the on-line registration.
 Do not notify POST when you have completed the course or send us your certificate.
 It will automatically be entered into your training record.